 However, choosing one can be a problem for some: let’s start with some examples of things that do NOT count:

 going with a group of mates on any activity does NOT count.

-going on a straight “holiday” does NOT count
+going on a straight “holiday” or fieldtrip does NOT count

 daytime activities only with no formal evening activities provided

 an activity which you are undertaking on your own or in a group of less than 5